amerz84/Academic_Progress_Tracker/README.md

 ## About

 This is an Android mobile application developed for students attending WGU to track their academic progress.
 It uses the Room architecture to create a persistent SQLite database.
-The data is arranged in a hierarchy, as follows:
+The student information is arranged in a logical hierarchy, as follows:

 - Each student is enrolled in at least one term
 - Each term consists of at least one course